 By Jackie Thakkar Jan.
 16, 2018

-So sit back, grab an e-cig, and join in as some of these Deepak Tijoris collectively mourn the death of their self-esteem and 2018 resolutions.
+So sit back, puff on a Juul, and join in as some of these Deepak Tijoris collectively mourn the death of their self-esteem.
+And their 2020 new year resolutions.

 Ruchi, 27, HR manager

 (Jan 1, 2020 – Jan 9, 2020)

 “To be honest, the first few days felt great.
 I felt confident and more in control of my body.
 But things got tougher as we approached the second week of January.
 I’m not proud of admitting that a couple of days before I broke, I’d reached a stage where I was fantasising about batter-frying Machu, my friend’s pet goldfish.
 Luckily, Shilpa had caved on her keto diet just the day before.
 So I didn’t lose face even as I gorged down Joey’s Pizza like an anaconda in full public view.
 Also, my Goa plans for the Republic Day long weekend would’ve been pointless without butter garlic prawns and Old Monk.
 And of course, I’ll miss my healthy eating habits.
 But I know my low self-esteem will make me go back to it just before Valentine’s Day.”